-Page last updated: 23 May 2017
+Page last updated: 20 December 2017

 Ezetimibe is listed on the Pharmaceutical Benefits Scheme (PBS) for the treatment of high cholesterol in certain patient populations.
 Ezetimibe is used to lower high cholesterol with the goal of reducing the risk of cardiovascular events such as heart attacks and stroke.
 In 2003, the Pharmaceutical Benefits Advisory Committee (PBAC) recommended the listing of ezetimibe on the PBS based on a comparison of data on lipid levels available at the time.
 Longer term studies are needed to assess whether reduction of lipid levels with ezetimibe actually results in fewer cardiovascular events.

-The most commonly used treatment for high cholesterol is HMG-CoA reductase inhibitors, or statins.
+The most commonly used medicines for high cholesterol are HMG-CoA reductase inhibitors, or statins.
 In November 2013, the PBAC expressed concern that the listing of ezetimibe with statin co-packs and combination products on the PBS may direct use away from optimal dose titration of statins.
 The PBAC also noted that in contrast to statins, there are no long term patient relevant outcome data for ezetimibe, and that PBS expenditure on the medicine was high.

-Consultation on Draft Terms of Reference (closed)
+Terms of Reference

-Final Terms of Reference
+The Terms of Reference for the Review were: